 If you are a victim of identity theft or account fraud

 The unlawful use of someone's identity is a serious matter to IBC Bank.
 If you're a victim of identity theft or account fraud, you should call your IBC Bank customer service representative immediately.
 IBC Bank will work with you to correct all unauthorized transactions in your IBC Bank accounts as well as correct any incorrect information that may have been reported to the credit bureaus.
-We also suggest that you immediately:

 Call the fraud departments of all three credit bureaus.
 Ask them to put a "fraud alert" on your file.
 This tells creditors to call you before they open any more accounts in your name.